chn-lee-yumi/MaterialSearch/README_EN.md

 DEVICE=cuda
 ```

-The functionality is still being iterated upon, so the configuration may change frequently.
-If you find that the application fails to start after updating to a new version, please refer to the latest configuration file and manually modify the configuration accordingly.

 If you find that certain formats of images or videos are not being scanned, you can try adding the corresponding file extensions to `IMAGE_EXTENSIONS` and `VIDEO_EXTENSIONS`.
 If you find that some supported extensions have not been added to the code, please feel free to open an issue or submit a pull request to add them.

 If small images are not being scanned, you can try reducing `IMAGE_MIN_WIDTH` and `IMAGE_MIN_HEIGHT` and try again.